United Kingdom BSE outbreak: British agriculture in the late twentieth century

+Origin and spread of BSE

 British cattle are believed to have become infected in large numbers in the 1980s through the use of MBM, which contained the remains of other animals.
-This included the remains of cattle which had spontaneously developed the disease as well as sheep infected with scrapie, a similar disease in sheep, while the inclusion of brain and spinal cord tissue in MBM increased the likelihood of infection.
+This included the remains of cattle which may have spontaneously developed the disease as well as sheep infected with scrapie, a similar disease in sheep; the inclusion of brain and spinal cord tissue in MBM increased the likelihood of infection.

 Timeline of outbreak

 1980s: First cases of BSE in cattle

 The earliest suspicions of BSE were on a farm in Sussex in December 1984, and the earliest confirmed case was by a post-mortem examination of a cow from the same farm in September 1985, although it was not confirmed as such until June 1987.

 By November 1987, the British Ministry of Agriculture accepted it had a new disease on its hands.
 In 1989, high-risk foodstuffs like offal were banned for human consumption and widespread fear about beef led many British consumers to stop purchasing it.